onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Go forth and multiply
 Go forth and self-organize

+channeling our feelings and desires towards binding the collective together

 This is inevitable - the moment this gets expressed anyone that has been touched by it is already sliding down the slope of the attractor and pulling others with them.
 This is the deepest possible attractor - one towards complete harmony, consciousness and thermodynamic integration.
 This cannot be unseen.